Quick and easy vegan lunch ideas for kids for every plant-based family. A list of a variety of options to break out of that bored lunch phase!

 - your kid's favorite spices , optional (we like garlic powder, oregano, dill, parsley, and smoked paprika but many kids don't want any)

-Toss with oil if using, sea salt and spices of choice if using.
+- Toss with oil if using, sea salt and spices of choice if using.
+You can also wait to toss with spices until after they are baked so that the spices are fresh.

 - Nutritional value is based on an average calculation and is not exact.